Congregation of the Damned: Promotion

 The band started a co-headlining tour with Hollywood Undead and Escape the Fate in October 2009, and as promotion of album have debuted songs like "Bleeding Is a Luxury" at K-Rockathon 14 in New York State Fairgrounds, Syracuse, NY., and "Gallows".
 Atreyu has also promoted their new album in many other ways.
 For example, 5 webisodes, between September 1 to October 20 every two weeks, have been released advertising the album.
 They describe the album to "Make more sense than the other ones because they finally realize what they are."

 They have also released two songs on their Myspace, "Stop!
-Before It's Too Late and We've Destroyed It All" and "Storm to Pass", on September 13 and September 15, 2009, respectively; "Storm to Pass" was also their first US Radio single from Congregation of the Damned.
+Before It's Too Late and We've Destroyed It All" and "Storm to Pass", on September 13 and 15, 2009, respectively; "Storm to Pass" was also their first US Radio single from Congregation of the Damned.
 "Gallows" was later released on October 20 in a promotional game entitled Metal Head Zombies, which is a first-person shooter loosely based on Call of Duty.

 Dan Jacobs and Travis Miguel also appeared in Issue 5 of the Eternal Descent comic book series, which featured a narrative inspired by the song "Black Days Begin" from Congregation of the Damned.

 The song "Ravenous" features on the music video game, Guitar Hero: Warriors of Rock.

 Atreyu began their The Congregation of the Damned Tour with Blessthefall, Chiodos, Architects, and Endless Hallway on October 20 in Anaheim, CA.